FBoucher/aciffmpeg/ReadMe.md

 Wrapper around ffmpeg to generate 5 seconds preview of the video as lightweight animated GIF

-A blog post that explains how I build it is comming soon.
+A blog post that explains how I build it is coming soon.

 ## Example
 To create a preview of any video you just need to map a volume and specify the file path and optionally mention if the video is vertical.